asso-the-coder/gomoku-bot/README.md

 [Gomoku](url) is a strategic board game.
-Yousef AlRawwash and I built this bot for a university assignment.
-You can challenge it 1v1 by cloning this repo and running the file using your desired Python interpreter.
+You can challenge the bot 1v1 by cloning this repo and running the file using your desired Python interpreter.